-- When you receive a support script file from Sage, download it to this location on your server: \Sage100Con\SupportScripts. - Make sure that all other users are logged out of the company.
+When you receive a support script file from Sage, download it to the \Sage100Con\SupportScripts folder on your server.
+If the SupportScripts folder doesn't exist in the Sage100Con folder, create it manually.

+Make sure that all other users are logged out of the company.